 93% of students see their degree through to the end.
 To make sure you’re one of them, there are a few things you can do:

 - Make sure you know what you’re looking for; what kind of university you want to go to and what you want your course to offer.

 - Thoroughly research your course; will it cover topics that interest you?
 Have you enjoyed studying it in the past?
 Will it lead to the kind of career you want?

 - What do you want from your university?
 The aplomb of a prestigious degree?
 Academic rigor?
 Flexibility?
 Or practical links and industry contacts?

-Commit yourself to this kind of research, it will make you more confident in your choice of degree.
+Commit yourself to this kind of research of Choosing A University To Study Abroad, it will make you more confident in your choice of degree.
 It will also set you up with a usable methodology for all of those big decisions that define adulthood.
-Go UniAbroad counselor’s are also there to assist you in making the right decision.
+Go UniAbroad counselors are also there to assist you in making the right decision.